 Androgenetic Alopecia – AGA

-Understanding Androgenetic Alopecia
+What is Androgenetic Alopecia (AGA)?

 Content-index

-Miniaturization is the hallmark of AGA:
+This is the core mechanism of AGA:

 AGA Hair Loss Classification